ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

         - "/actuator/health/liveness"
         - "/v3/api-docs/**"
 ```
+And with the usage of Spring profiles, we could adapt `allowed-origins` or `location` URIs according to where we deploy.

 ## 5. Conclusion
-This sample was guiding you to build a servlet application (webmvc) with JWT decoder and spring default `Authentication` JWTs: `JwtAuthenticationToken`.
-If you need help to configure a resource-server for webflux (reactive)  or access-token introspection or another type of authentication, please refer to [samples](https://github.com/ch4mpy/spring-addons/tree/master/samples).
+This sample was guiding you to build a very flexible security configuration for a servlet resource-server with JWT decoder.
+To configure a webflux resource-server or use access-token introspection instead of JWT decoding, or using custom `Authentication` implementations, please refer to [samples](https://github.com/ch4mpy/spring-addons/tree/master/samples).

 You might also explore source code to have a look at how to mock identities in unit and integration tests and assert  access-control is behaving as expected.
 All samples and tutorials include detailed access-control tests.